echamudi/opencv-wasm/README.md

 Precompiled OpenCV 4.3.0 to JavaScript + WebAssembly for node.js environment.

-In this Wasm-compiled OpenCV, there's no need to have OpenCV installed in the machine or using node-gyp.
-The entire OpenCV library is already inside this package (opencv.js and opencv.wasm).
+In this Wasm-compiled OpenCV, there's no need to have OpenCV installed in the machine.
+The entire OpenCV library is already inside this package (`opencv.js` and `opencv.wasm`).
 This module has zero dependencies.

 ## Examples